molonc/exseq/README.md

 # exseq
-Code repository for the new expansion microscopy setup
+This repository contains the code for the new expansion microscopy setup.

 Note: Fluidics, GSIOC, and Serial_COM are from the old MERFISH system with the peristaltic pump.